 ABOUT THE MMEG BURSARY PROGRAMME – FIELDS COVERED

 The goal of the MMEG grant is to help women from developing countries, in order that they may further their studies and thereby improve the lives of women and children in these countries.
-MMEG is one of the few organizations that provide financial assistance, specifically to women.
+MMEG is one of the few organizations that provide financial assistance and bursaries, specifically to women.